balzac-lang/balzac/docs/source/eclipse-conf.rst

 ..
 Warning::

-	In order to work properly, the bitcoind should be executed with RPC enabled and with option ``txindex``.
+	In order to work properly, bitcoind should be executed with RPC enabled and with option ``txindex``.
 	For example: